Auth System Reference

 4. Session token generated and stored in users_tokens table

-5. Token placed in session cookie (_tostada_web_user_session)
+5. Token placed in the HttpOnly session cookie (_<app_name>_key, e.g. _tostada_key)

 6. User returned in response